Ruk33/Wursty/README.md

 #Wursty - a wurst dependency manager

-Wursty is a very simple dependency manager for [Wurst](https://github.com/peq/WurstScript) projects.
+Wursty is a very simple dependency manager for [Wurst](https://github.com/peq/WurstScript) projects/packages.

 ##How to use it?
 First compile wursty so you get wursty.exe.
 Place this .exe in your wurst project.
-Then, create a 'dependencies' (without quotes) and place it in your wurst project too (this file will contain all the dependencies and its versions).
+Then, create a 'dependencies' file (without quotes) and place it in your wurst project too (this file will contain all the dependencies and its versions).

 ##How to write a dependencies file?
 Its simple, the format is: